preeve9534/pdjr-skplugin-devantech/README.md

 Devantech Ltd kindly supported the development of this plugin by making some of its relay devices available to the author for evaluation and testing.

-## Overview

-This discussion uses the term *device* to refer to a supported product available from Devantech and *module* to refer to a specific *device* that has been installed by the user for operation by __signalk-devantech__.

-__signalk-devantech__ relies on a configuration file which:

-1. Defines the devices the plugin is able to operate through a collection of *device definitions* which enumerate the physicals characteristics of a device, its operating protocol and the commands necessary to operate it.

-2. Specifies the modules which the user wishes the plugin to operate through a collection of *module definitions* which identify the device implimenting each module, map a Signal K channel onto each device relay and name each channel for documentary and reporting purposes.

-The default configuration file includes an expandable set of device definitions for products in Devantech's USB, ETH and WIFI model ranges.

-For each configured module, __signalk-devantech__ builds a Signal K path for each relay channel, decorates the path with some documentary meta data and then operates the channel.
-The plugin maintains state information for each path which reflects the current relay state; and accepts Signal K put requests in order to operate relays on attached devices.

-### Signal K data paths and meta information

-By default, a relay device is represented in Signal K by a collection of paths with the general pattern 'electrical.switches.bank.*m*.*c*', where *m* is an arbitrary module identifier and *c* is a natural number indexing a channel within a module.s
-This structure echoes the Signal K representation of NMEA switch banks.

-When __signalk-devantech__ first starts it creates appropriate Signal K paths from module definitions in its configuration file and adds meta property to each path describing the relay bank channel.

-### Relay state information

-The state value of each Signal K path is set when the module starts and after each relay update operation.
-State values in Signal K are only ever set from device status reports and hence should always reflect the actual physical state of eachs relay.

-### Operating a relay

-__signalk-devantech__ intercepts PUT requests for state changes on channel paths associated with its configured modules and issues appropriate operating commands to the connected devices.

 ## System requirements